-A community that embraces volunteering and is encouraged and able to engage with Council understand and represent their diverse needs.
+A community that embraces volunteering and is encouraged and able to engage with Council

+Council is committed to working in collaboration with our community to better understand and represent their diverse needs.
 Our community has told us that they want to contribute to the development of Council projects that affect their lives so we will encourage our community to engage with us through accessible and transparent consultation.
-People in our City have also engaged in the community and want to contribute to making their City great through volunteering.
+People in our City have also shared that they want to be actively engaged in the community and want to contribute to making their City great through volunteering.

-Objectives Performance indicators Strategies 5.1 Deliberative engagement and communication with the community informs planning and decision making Community satisfaction with consultation and engagement 5.1.1 Position the organisation to deliver robust deliberative engagement.
-5.1.2 Invest in Council's capacity to design and conduct meningful community engagement activities.
-5.1.3 Provide the community with balanced, transparent and objective information.
-5.2 A range of platforms, including digital, that cater for accessible community engagement and consultation City of Melton Conversations: community engagement platform Community participation in engagement or consultation 5.2.1 Streamline customer access to Council by investing in new technology while maintaining non digital channels for people with access constraints 5.2.2 Increase participation in online community engagement platforms 5.2.3 Provide opportunities for meaningful community engagement, especially with diverse faith and cultural groups 5.3 Increased volunteerism in the City • Volunteering in Council activities, programs or events Community volunteering 5.3.1 Invest in establishing systems and structures to enable strong volunteerism in the City 5.3.2 Establish partnerships to promote volunteerism 5.3.3 Promote the benefits of volunteerism
+Objectives Performance indicators Strategies 5.1 Deliberative engagement and communication with the community informs planning and decision making Community satisfaction with consultation and engagement 5.1.1 Position the organisation to deliver robust deliberative engagement 5.1.2 Invest in Council's capacity to design and conduct meaningful community engagement activities 5.1.3 Provide the community with balanced, transparent and objective information 5.2 A range of platforms, including digital, that cater for accessible community engagement and consultation City of Melton Conversations: community engagement platform Community participation in engagement or consultation 5.2.1 Streamline customer access to Council by investing in new technology while maintaining non digital channels for people with access constraints 5.2.2 Increase participation in online community engagement platforms 5.2.3 Provide opportunities for meaningful community engagement, especially with diverse faith and cultural groups • 5.3 Increased volunteerism in the City • Volunteering in Council activities, programs or events Community volunteering 5.3.1 Invest in establishing systems and structures to enable strong volunteerism in the City ○ 5.3.2 Establish partnerships to promote volunteerism ○ 5.3.3 Promote the benefits of volunteerism ○